 To be adopted, you must be aged under 20.
 Your consent is not required.
 The birth mother’s consent is normally required (except in special cases of abuse, neglect or incapacity), and she can give this no matter how young she is.
 Her child must be at least 10 days old when she signs the consent form.
 Consent is very difficult to withdraw.
 The birth father’s consent is required only if he is married to the mother, or is otherwise a guardian of the child, or if the Family Court considers it ‘expedient’ to get his consent.
+If a birth father wants to oppose an adoption, he can apply to the court for guardianship and the adoption cannot proceed until this has been decided.
 Once consent has been signed, the adopters can take the child home with the approval of a social worker.
 They obtain an interim adoption order and can apply for a final order six months later.

 Who can adopt

 To adopt a related child, an applicant (or one of the applicants in a joint application) must be 20 or older.
 If the applicant is not related to the child, they must be at least 25, and at least 20 years older than the child.
-Only a married couple can apply to adopt jointly.
+Married and de facto couples can apply to adopt jointly.
 A single person may apply, but a single man may not apply to adopt a girl unless there are special circumstances.

 A new birth certificate